 Franklin University offers athletes the opportunity to earn college credit(s) or a degree from an United States and Swiss accredited university while participating in competitive sports programs offered by PASS.
 Recognizing it is difficult for competitive athletes to go abroad during college, PASS makes it possible to combine both academic coursework and sports.
 Franklin University offers as well a Master of Science in International Management for graduate students.

-At the university, students will be able to take courses in English while benefitting from an international ‘study abroad’ semester or two.
-Not only is Franklin located in the Italian-speaking part of Switzerland, it is also in a historic region of Europe.
+At Franklin University, students will be able to take courses in English while benefitting from an international ‘study abroad’ semester or two.
+Not only is Franklin located in the Italian-speaking part of Switzerland, it is also in an historic region of Europe.

 The Ateneo Corsi di Lingue of Varese is our partner for Italian language classes, a preparatory program for enrollments in Italian speaking universities.